opendocsg/slw-judgments-backfill/2018_SGHC_67/report.md

  (c) Proof that possession of the drug was for the purpose of trafficking which was not authorised.

 55     The final element of the offence – _ie_ , that the accused must have possessed the drugs for the purpose of trafficking – may also be established pursuant to the presumption concerning trafficking in s 17 of the MDA (“the presumption concerning trafficking”).
 I note that the quantity of diamorphine in issue was 18.71g, which is clearly in excess of the 2g of diamorphine required to raise the presumption concerning trafficking in s 17(c) of the MDA.
-However, as the Prosecution readily acknowledged (see [37] above), whether the Prosecution could avail itself of the presumption concerning trafficking was subject to the rule that the Prosecution may not rely on both the presumptions in ss 17 and 18 of the MDA conjunctively ( _Tang Hai Liang v PP_ [2011] SGCA 38 at [18]– [19]).
+However, as the Prosecution readily acknowledged (see [37] above), whether the Prosecution could avail itself of the presumption concerning trafficking was subject to the rule that the Prosecution may not rely on both the presumptions in ss 17 and 18 of the MDA conjunctively ( _Tang Hai Liang v PP_ <span class="citation">[2011] SGCA 38</span> at [18]– [19]).

 **_Was Kay Yong in possession of the drugs?_**